-The time allocations for these learning programmes have been split into the teaching/learning space categories for the area analysis (see description in Glossary), namely general teaching, specialist teaching and learning.
+The National Curriculum Statement (NCS) provides time allocations for eight learning areas for Grades R to 9, and various subjects for Grades 10 to 12.
+The time allocations for these learning programmes have been split into the teaching/learning space categories for the area analysis tool (see description in Glossary, page 3), namely general teaching, specialist teaching and learning.

-Graph 1 represents the proportions of time for primary schools and secondary schools as defined in the Glossary.
+Graph 1 represents the proportions of time for primary schools and secondary schools as defined in the Glossary on page 3. \ õ

-Graph 1: Proportions of time for the teaching/learning space categories
+Graph 1 Proportions of time for the teaching/learning space categories